rjqocampo/rock-paper-scissors/README.md

 To practice and solidify my Javascript and CSS fundamentals

 ### My Learnings
+* Value of conditional statements
 * Importance of functions, event listeners and DOM manipulation
-* The value of chrome dev tools to inspect layout
+* Value of chrome dev tools to inspect layout
 * How fonts vary from OS to OS.
 Encountered a layout bug that was present on Windows, but not on Xubuntu, where I built it.
 The line height of the web font was significally larger on Windows, distorting the whole layout.

 ### Known Issues